Imran Khan Arrested in Fresh Legal Case after Toshakhana Bail

 Authorities registered a new case against him, alleging that he incited arson and caused property damage.
 Authorities lodged the case under Section 7 of the Anti-Terrorism Act (ATA) and relevant sections of the Pakistan Penal Code (PPC).

 Five suspects — Khalil, Imran, Sadaqat, Yaseen, and Tahir — were arrested at the scene.
-According to the FIR, which also states that a petrol bottle was recovered from the possession of suspect Tahir.
+According to the FIR, a petrol bottle was recovered from the possession of suspect Tahir.

 Authorities have booked Khyber Pakhtunkhwa Chief Minister Ali Amin Gandapur and PTI leaders, including Seemabia Tahir, Amir Mughar, & Aliya Hamza, as co-accused along with the PTI founder.